alexlibby/cobalt/src/lib/Checkbox/README.md

 ## Checkbox - a component from the Cobalt library

 This is a test release of the Checkbox component from my upcoming book, Creating Web Components with Svelte, to be published by Apress.

+To install, enter this command in a Node.js terminal session:

+`npm install @alexlibby/checkbox`